API version: 2022-10-20

 If one or more of the invited reviews have not yet arrived, the

-GUI should ideally show a warning dialog
+GUI should ideally show a warning dialog saying

 "You are about to initiate the review grading process for this